BrunoASMauricio/University-Java--Compiler/README.md

 [X] Array of size 1 as a variable

-[X] Liveliness analysis for register allocation
+[V] Liveliness analysis for register allocation

 [X] Redundant attributions are removed 1 (setting the same variable to the same value it already had)